-Adele done touring forever?
+Adele cancels final shows of her tour

 Story highlights

+- The singer says she has damaged vocal cords and can't perform

-- Adele shared a handwritten note stating that her 'Live' tour could be her last
+- Adele had shared a handwritten note saying this tour could be her last

 (CNN)Adele may be dropping the mic, literally.

+"On medical advice I simply am unable to perform over the weekend.
+To say I'm heart broken would be a complete understatement," she wrote.

-The singer told fans that after 123 shows in more than 50 cities on three continents her current "Live" tour, which wraps Sunday at London's Wembley Stadium, could be her last.
+Adele had already told fans her current 'Live" tour could be her last.

 "Touring is a peculiar thing, it doesn't suit me particularly well.
-I'm a real homebody and I get so much joy in the small things," Adele wrote in a letter posted to Instagram.
+I'm a real homebody and I get so much joy in the small things," Adele wrote in a letter posted to Instagram this week.
 "Plus I'm dramatic and have a terrible history of touring ...
 I only ever did this tour for you and to hopefully have an impact on you the way that some of my favourite artists have had on me live.
 And I wanted my final shows to be in London because I don't know if I'll ever tour again and so I want my last time to be at home."

-This isn't the first time the Grammy-winner, who has talked about her struggles with stage fright, has suggested she's done touring.
+This isn't the first time the Grammy winner, who has talked about her struggles with stage fright, has suggested she's done touring.

 "I don't know if I will ever tour again," Adele said during a show in New Zealand in March.
 "The only reason I tour is you."